Additional Information about Travel in Belgium

 Airlines have varying weight restrictions on luggage.
 Some airlines may impose additional charges if you choose to check any baggage; be advised that you are responsible for any such costs.
 Contact your airline for detailed information regarding luggage size and weight restrictions for your flight, but please note that our travelers are restricted to one checked bag per person due to storage limitations on motor coaches and other internal transfers, which may include train connections or flights.
 One carry-on bag is also permitted, provided that it does not exceed 45 total inches (length + width + height), and you are allowed one personal bag, such as a purse or day pack.
 Make sure you label your baggage and carry valuables, medication and documents in your carry-on or personal bag.

-Belgian cuisine is sophisticated and gourmet.
-Rich sauces accompany dishes of pork, game and beef.
-Seafood is of a very high quality—mussels steamed in white wine are a favorite.
-Patisseries offer decadent pastries and cakes, while Belgian chocolate is among the very best in the world.
-Belgian beers vary widely in style and flavor and are often much stronger, or higher in alcohol content, than other European beers.
+In Belgium, seafood is of a very high quality, and mussels steamed in white wine are a favorite.
+Patisseries offer decadent pastries and cakes, and you won’t want to miss indulging in favorites like french fries, handmade chocolate, locally brewed Abbey-style beer and, of course, Belgian waffles.
+Please note that Belgian beers vary widely in style and flavor and are often much higher in alcohol content than other European beers.

 To ensure you’re comfortable while out exploring, we recommend packing lightweight, loose-fitting clothing that can be easily layered.
 For sightseeing, we suggest bringing a sturdy pair of walking shoes or sneakers, as well as a lightweight jacket or rainwear.
 If you’re planning a visit to a high-end restaurant or performance, you may also want to bring dressier attire.
 Also, please remember that it’s preferable to avoid showing bare legs or shoulders during visits to churches or other religious sites (entrance may be denied on this basis).